 “Love and happiness navigate a boat over the river of life.
 A young man sits at the stern, holding his wife and sleeping child in his arms.”

-The painting Sleep of Venus and Cupid of Mayer takes inspiration from The torch of Venus by Pierre.
+The painting Sleep of Venus and Cupid, Disturbed by Zephyrs of Mayer, takes inspiration from The Torch of Venus by Pierre.
 Here, Venus is seen lying with her child, and a few other cupids fly towards her as a sign of compassion and fondness.
 There is a darker background from where Cupid reaches towards Venus, and she has a bright lit on her body.
 In addition, there is the presence of feelings of sentimental motherhood and affectionate children on the canvas.
+The painting was commissioned by Empress Josephine and exhibited in Salon of 1806.